Archomeda/lots-raid-information/spirit-vale/vale-guardian/builds/condition-dps-berserker.md

 Ideally all the armor pieces have Superior Runes of the Scholar.

 ### Weapons
-{% include templates/builds/weapon-skills.html profession="Warrior" mainhand="Sword" offhaned="torch" %}
+{% include templates/builds/weapon-skills.html profession="Warrior" mainhand="Sword" offhand="Torch" %}
 {% include templates/builds/weapon-skills.html profession="Warrior" mainhand="Longbow" %}
 Ideally these weapons have Sigils of Agony and Sigils of Smoldering.